Experience and training

-I don’t try to impose any fixed ideas or concepts.
+I don’t try to impose any fixed ideas or concepts, or offer advice.
 I believe it is helpful for you to develop your own way of understanding yourself, and not to adopt my perspectives.

 In asking questions or offering reflections, I try to encourage you to expand on your thoughts and feelings; to deepen our mutual understanding of your experience by noticing details or considering different perspectives; to make connections to other things you have said; or to pay attention to what you experience in counselling itself that may relate to other situations in your life.

 I take an active interest in your experiences, emotions and thoughts, and the choices you face.
 Those choices are your responsibility, and my role is to support you as you take that responsibility.